Galactic-FaaS/AlphaAHB-V5-Specification/docs/alphaahb-v5-specification.md

 ## Conclusion

-The AlphaAHB V5 Specification represents a significant advancement in high-performance computing architecture, providing the foundation for next-generation systems that require exceptional performance, security, and AI capabilities.
+The AlphaAHB V5 ISA Specification represents a significant advancement in high-performance computing instruction set architecture, providing the foundation for next-generation systems that require exceptional performance, security, and AI capabilities.

-This specification serves as the definitive guide for implementing AlphaAHB V5-compliant systems with comprehensive support for advanced floating-point arithmetic, MIMD processing, and cutting-edge AI/ML acceleration.
+This specification serves as the definitive guide for implementing AlphaAHB V5-compliant processors and systems with comprehensive support for advanced floating-point arithmetic, MIMD processing, and cutting-edge AI/ML acceleration.

 ---